justdataplease/justdataplease/justfunctions/bigquery/functions_documentation.md

   ELSE 'other'
 END
 )
-  OPTIONS ( description = '''Detects UserAgent device type from <useragent>.
-It can be table,mobile,pc,tv or other.''')
+  OPTIONS ( description = '''Detects the device type from a <useragent> string.
+It can be a tablet, mobile, PC, TV, or other.''')
 ```
 **Example Query**: